natwonglakhon/main/_pages/about.md

 My work is about quantum information.
 Well, when it comes to quantum physics, people tend to think about something like sci-fi, explaining something unexplainable, which they probably got from some movies (ha).
 From my point of (a novice theorist) view, quantum physics is overwhelmed by mathematics.
 We just explore the [Hilbert Space](https://en.wikipedia.org/wiki/Hilbert_space).
 LOL.
 In terms of my previous work (undergrad), it is something like a classical statistics applying to quantum experiments.
 I proposed a new "map" in order to estimate a quantum trajectory which is more "accurate" than other existing maps (the paper still in preparation 🥲).

 <img width="389" alt="Screen Shot 2021-08-11 at 14 43 59" src="https://user-images.githubusercontent.com/88487585/128989954-1a3f5119-c458-49d9-9217-e7a741b7d2f7.png">
+This figure displays a quantum (qubit) system is being measured, and the measurement records are then collected.
+We will use the maps to estimate the quantum trajectories, which can be used to represtent the quantum system's dynamics.
+(Wow, that's too much physics. 🤢)

 Apart from physics?